Ultrastrong tunable coupler between superconducting LC resonators: Acknowledgement

 \section{Acknowledgement}

-We thank S. Watabe, T. Nikuni, Y. Zhou, S. Shirai, R. Wang, S. Kwon, T. Yoshioka, and Y. Matsuzaki for their thoughtful comments on this research.
+We thank S. Watabe, Y. Matsuzaki, T. Nikuni, Y. Zhou, S. Shirai, R. Wang, S. Kwon, Y. Hashizume, S. Kawabata, and T. Yoshioka for their thoughtful comments on this research.
 We also thank K. Kusuyama, K. Nittoh, and L. Szikszai for their support during sample fabrication.
 In sections \ref{sec:USC} and \ref{sec:cross}, we partly used functions in the quantum toolbox in Python (QuTip)~\cite{Johansson2012QuTiP,Johansson2013QuTiP}.
 This paper was based on results obtained from a project, JPNP16007, commissioned by the New Energy and Industrial Technology Development Organization (NEDO), Japan.
 Supporting from JST CREST (Grant No. JPMJCR1676) and Moonshot R \& D (Grant No. JPMJMS2067) is also appreciated.